hoxirious/Board-Game-Exchange/README.md

 ## Prerequisite

-- docker compose
+- Docker Compose
-- docker engine
+- Docker Engine
 - MongoDB Compass

-## Run Docker Compose
+## How to build

 - To compose the containers including seeding mockup data into database, run this: